Yung-Jer/Local-Statistics-for-Generative-Image-Detection/README.md

-# Local-Statistics-for-Generative-Image-Detection
+# Local Statistics for Generative Image Detection
-Source code for the paper "Local Statistics for Generative Image Detection"
+Source code for the paper "Local Statistics for Generative Image Detection".
+Stay tuned for further updates.